 Perform a battery capacity test to determine the starting condition of an automotive battery.
 The battery is made of 6 cells connected in series.
 Each of these 6 cells produces 2.1 volts.
 Wiring these cells in series produce the 12.6 volts required by the electrical system.
 They are considered rechargeable SLI or starting, lighting, and ignition batteries.

-The battery's current capacity ratings are used to measure the battery's readiness to deliver cranking power to the starter motor, as well as reserve energy for the electrical system.
+Use current capacity ratings to measure a battery's readiness to deliver cranking power to the starter motor, as well as reserve energy for the electrical system.

-CCA: The cold cranking amps or cold cranking rating determines the load or amperage the 12 volt battery can deliver for 30 seconds at 0° F, without falling below 7.2 volts.
+CCA: The cold-cranking amps or cold-cranking rating determines the load or amperage a 12-volt battery can deliver for 30 seconds at 0° F, without falling below 7.2 volts.
 CCA is the term used to determine the battery's capacity.
-It's recommended that automotive technicians remember this formula.

 RC: The battery's reserve capacity indicates the number of minutes it takes for a fully charged battery, discharged at 25 amperes, to drop below 10.5 volts.

-Battery Capacity Test: Perform a battery load test to see if service or replacement is necessary.
-First determine the load by retrieving the CCA from the battery case and reducing this number by half.
-The discharge rate is one half of the batteries cold cranking rating.
-Apply this load to the battery for 15 seconds.
-The battery's voltage must remain above 9.6 volts at 70° F.
+Perform a battery load test to see if service or replacement is necessary.
+First, determine the load by retrieving the CCA from the battery case and reducing this number by half.